CLOSE X

 By Jim Ferri

-Like others carry bills in their wallets, I carry around in my head a list of places I want to visit one day.
-Atlanta was on that list for quite some time, until about a month ago when I decided to make a two-day visit.
+Like many travelers, I mentally keep a list of places I want to visit someday.
+Atlanta was on that list for quite some time until I finally decided to jump in the car for a two-day visit.

 Two things surprised me about the city.
-The first was the number of interesting indoor things to do in Atlanta, always important to know when the weather doesn’t cooperate.
+The first was the number of interesting indoor things to do in Atlanta, which is always important to know when the weather doesn’t cooperate.

-The second was how sophisticated the city is with so many interesting things to do in a fairly small area.
-In fact, the city has such a profusion of interesting places to see I could have easily stayed a few more days.
+The second was how sophisticated the city is, with so many interesting things to do in a fairly small area.
+In fact, the city has such a profusion of exciting places that I could have easily stayed for a few more days.

 The World of Coca-Cola